cybersamx/go-recipes/mongo/basic/README.md

 An example of how you would connect to MongoDB and perform basic CRUD operations.

+There's another recipe that performs the same task but it's implemented using a pre-defined schema that helps the mapping of MongoDB documents to Go data structures.
+The alternate recipe can be found [here](../schema).

 ## Requirements

 * MongoDB version 4 and above.